vishal213/find-vaccine-slot/README.md

 Argument 2 = Whether you want to play a song when an open slot is found ;-) Default is false.

 Argument 3 = If you want to play song, paste URL of song here, youtube or something.
 By default, it plays Bhaag DK Bose

+You can run more than one instances of above to track slots at multiple PIN codes.
+If you're not running any song on slot detection, keep an eye on terminal output which is updated every 10 seconds.